SAT vs ACT: Everything You Need to Know

 Are there test centers for each test that are convenient for you?

 Although there are test centers for each test located throughout the country, some are further apart than others.
-If there are no test centers located without a reasonable distance of your home, you might need to consider the other test or think about whether it’s possible to get a hotel room nearby, even for multiple test dates.
+If there are no test locations within a reasonable distance of your home, you might need to consider the other test or think about travel plans, even for multiple test dates.

 For more help preparing for the ACT, check out these tips and study strategies: